Mercury Turnpike Cruiser: Powertrain

 All Turnpike Cruiser engines were paired with a 3-speed "Merc-O-Matic" automatic.
-For 1957, Mercury offered mechanically activated pushbutton transmission controls in response to the Chrysler TorqueFlite pushbutton controls introduced in 1956.
-The Mercury control buttons initially offered five buttons and was called "Keyboard Control", with a long button on top labeled "Drive" with four smaller buttons below labeled "Brake", "Neutral Start" which would allow the engine to start with the ignition key, "Hill Control" and "Reverse" with later versions separating the "Drive" button to "Performance" and "Cruising" for 1958 and relabeled as "Multi-Drive".
+For 1957, Mercury offered pushbutton transmission controls in response to the Chrysler TorqueFlite introduced in 1956.
+The Mercury control buttons initially offered five buttons and was called "Keyboard Control", with a long button on top labeled "Drive" and four smaller buttons below labeled "Brake", "Neutral Start", which allowed the engine to start with the ignition key, "Hill Control", and "Reverse".
+Later versions, relabeled as "Multi-Drive" for 1958, separated the "Drive" button to "Performance" and "Cruising".
 A separate push/pull lever was included below the control buttons labeled "Park" which would lock out the control buttons until the Park button was pulled to release it.
 The control panel was installed to the left of the steering wheel.
-In 1959 the keyboard control was discontinued and used a steering column gear selector lever.
+In 1959, the keyboard control was discontinued and replaced with a standard steering column gear selector lever.